collector-bank/security-authentication-samples/readme.md

 Authentication methods supported:

  * Swedish BankID
- * Norwegain BankID
+ * Norwegian BankID
- * Norwegain Mobile BankID
+ * Norwegian Mobile BankID
- * Finnsh Trust Network
+ * Finnish Trust Network
  * Danish NemID
 ---
 ## Prerequisites
 In order to use Collector IdP you need to preregister by contacting [Collector](mailto:merchant@collectorbank.se).

 ### Authentication methods
-Specify which authentication methods you want to use Swedish BankID, Norwegain BankID or Finnsh Trust Network.
+Specify which authentication methods you want to use Swedish BankID, Norwegian BankID or Finnish Trust Network.

 If you specify more than one specify which one you want as the default, i.e. it will be used as standard if you won't specify a specific one when making authentication request.